Rdelux/Udacity-Project-Submission/Term-2_Projects/Project_3_PF/Readme.md

 ### Particle Filter Code Implementation

 The main steps of implementing a particle filter include initializaton, prediction, weight update and resampling.

-In a prediction step, the sigma points are generated based on the state vector, its dimension, process covariance and a design parameter.
-The predicted mean and covariance of the state vector are obtained by predicting the sigma point based on the previous time-step.
-In the update step, the measurement is predicted and mapped from the predicted sigma points, followed by a state update.
-In addition, the root mean squared error (RMSE) is computed by comparing the UKF results and the ground truth.
+A simulator was used in this project, which provide a graphical visualization of how the car was driven, the landmark measurements and the particle transition calculation results.

-In order to implement the UKF algorithm, C++ codes were developed and organized in several .cpp and header files.
-Some of the important codes for implementation are briefly discussed in the following sections:
+In order to implement the particle fileter, C++ codes were developed, which is included in this repo - particle_filter.cpp.
+No other files were modified.
+The major components of the code are briefly discussed in the following sections:

 #### Initialization